LTTLabsOSS/markbench-tests/the_last_of_us_part_i/README.md

 ## Options

 - `kerasHost`: string representing the IP address of the Keras service. e.x. `0.0.0.0`
-- `kerasPort`: string representing the port of the Keras serivce. e.x. `8080`
+- `kerasPort`: string representing the port of the Keras service. e.x. `8080`

 ## Test Setup